-Who Will Remember the Mississippi Murders?
+Burying a Burning

-The 1964 killing of three civil-rights workers in Neshoba County changed America.
+The killing of three civil-rights workers in Neshoba County, Mississippi, in 1964 changed America.
 But today, if you want to know what happened here, you need to know who to ask.

 My stepdad, Obbie Riley, was born in Philadelphia, Mississippi, a place known nationally more for an act of unspeakable violence than for anything else.
 He turned 2 during the Freedom Summer of 1964, when nearly 1,000 volunteers from up north worked alongside local activists registering Black Mississippians to vote.
 A week into the project, Klansmen murdered three young civil-rights workers—James Chaney, Andrew Goodman, and Michael Schwerner—who had come to investigate the Ku Klux Klan’s burning of Mount Zion United Methodist Church, where my stepdad grew up worshipping.
 The violence stuck with him.
 He left the state after high school to look for work, but 22 years later he returned to his hometown, with history still on his mind.